 The Warren College Honors Society offers students educational, cultural, and social experiences designed to broaden their intellectual interests.
 The activities vary annually to foster student interaction and promote a sense of community.
-Entering freshmen with a high school GPA of 3.8 or above and SAT I scores of 700 critical reasoning/700 quantitative/700 writing, or the ACT equivalent, are eligible to participate in the Honors Society.
+Entering first-year students with a high school GPA of 3.8 or above and SAT I scores of 700 critical reasoning/700 quantitative/700 writing, or the ACT equivalent, are eligible to participate in the Honors Society.
 Students must maintain a cumulative UC San Diego GPA of 3.7 to remain in the society.
-All freshmen and transfer students who do not qualify for the Honors Society at the time of admission may join as soon as they attain a cumulative GPA of 3.7 on twelve or more graded units at UC San Diego.
+All first-year and transfer students who do not qualify for the Honors Society at the time of admission may join as soon as they attain a cumulative GPA of 3.7 on twelve or more graded units at UC San Diego.

-Freshmen who meet the Warren College Honors Society requirements may qualify for admission to the Scholars Seminar by submitting a writing sample.
+First-year students who meet the Warren College Honors Society requirements may qualify for admission to the Scholars Seminar by submitting a writing sample.
 Students who are invited to participate in the two writing seminars enroll in WARR 11A-B. The seminars fulfill the Warren College Writing Requirement and must be taken for a letter grade.